Meteor (Asteroids clone) PCB repair

 The Meteor PCBs aren't in great condition with some corroded IC legs and messy traces of previous repairs.
 Checking for any damaged or broken components I have noticed one issue - there is a row of inductors with plastic housings near the edge connector and the outer ones have been pushed over breaking their connecting leads.

-I'm not sure whether the input and output filtering was primarily intended to reduce glitching and switch bouncing of the controls, or to suppress any RF interference generated by the circuit to meet FCC standards - it may have been effective in both regards.
+I'm not sure whether the input and output filtering was primarily intended to reduce glitching and switch bouncing of the controls, or to suppress any RF interference generated by the circuit to meet FCC standards - normally an L/C low pass filter arrangement would have the capacitors to ground on the load side following the series inductance - suggesting it is to filter incoming control signals but it may have been effective in both regards.

 Although the inductors specified for Asteroids were 100 uH the ones fitted to meteor are marked 102 which would correspond to 1000 uH (or 1 mH) as I have confirmed by measuring one out of circuit with my multimeter.
 Fortunately the ones with the broken leads have just enough of a stub remaining to solder into the PCB so I have swapped these two to the X and Y output positions for the moment.
 I'll try and source some new replacements with my next parts order.
-So the next step is to begin making up a test lead, set up power supplies and check for circuit activity.

 I'm setting up a Meteor arcade PCB set for testing on the bench, beginning with connections for power only.
 I'm not connecting a monitor as yet, in fact I don't have a vector monitor to work with this game so will just use a Cathode Ray Oscilloscope set to X-Y mode and the Z input (which is available on the rear panel of the CRO) will control the beam intensity / blanking of the vector signals.